EternityForest/KaithemAutomation/kaithem/src/docs/kaithemobj.md

 ### kaithem.gpio.DigitalOutput(pin, mock=False, comment=False,*, active\_high=True, initial\_value=0, frequency=100, pin\_factory=None)

-Wrapper for PWMLED or LED if a non-PWM pin is selected.

 Sets a digital output to follow the state of a tag point at  /system/gpio/PIN.
-In PWM mode, the range is 0-1.

 #### DigitalOutput.tag
 The tag point